calabash/x-platform-example/README.md

 # iOS

-To run the iOS tests, make sure Xcode 6.1 is installed with command line tools.
+You need OS X with Xcode (6.1 recommended) installed with command-line tools.

-Run
+To run the iOS tests run

     ./run.rb ios